as

 Simple Sign-in API response settings

-As you set up account linking from your app during testing in Sandbox mode, the state of linked accounts is stored in an App Tester local database.
-By default, the response to the getUserAndLinks() API is based on the current state of account linking from that database.
+As you set up account linking from your app when testing in sandbox mode, App Tester stores the state of linked accounts in a local database.
+By default, the response to the getUserAndLinks() method is based on the current state of account linking from that database.

-To test how your app handles specific scenarios, see how your API responds with certain output by configuring your response.
-You can use the screens below as a visual guide.
-See RequestId for a list of request status values.
+To test how your app handles specific scenarios, configure the response settings and see how your app behaves.
+You can use the screens in the following images as a visual guide.
+For a list of request status values, see RequestStatus.

 Configuring response for the GetUserAndLinks API

-App Tester also allows the configuration of getUserAndLinks() to respond with mock responses generated on the fly without referring to the local database.
-This is useful if you don't want to go through the extra work of setting up linked accounts before testing the getUserAndLinks() API.
+In App Tester, you can also configure getUserAndLinks() to respond with mock responses generated on the fly without referring to the local database.
+This feature is useful if you don't want to go through the extra work of setting up linked accounts before testing the getUserAndLinks() method.

-Selecting this option won't clear any test data stored in the App Tester local database.
-Unselecting this checkbox will allow you to revert to testing using the test data stored in App Tester.
+Selecting the mocked response option doesn't clear any test data stored in the App Tester local database.
+Unselecting this checkbox allows you to revert to testing using the test data stored in App Tester.

 Configuring mock response for GetUserAndLinks API